-To keep your life insurance rate class, one way is to convert term life into a permanent life insurance policy.
+To keep your life insurance rate class, one way is to convert your term life into a permanent life insurance policy.
 The cost of your life insurance premiums depends on your health rate class.
 This post will share when converting a term life policy makes sense and when it may not.

 By locking in a life insurance policy first, you reduce your chances of life insurance companies raising your premiums due to additional health issues on your medical record.